Raspberry Pi AI HAT+

 Package contents

-- Installation hardware kit
+- Mounting hardware kit

-- 16 mm stackable GPIO connector
+- 16 mm stacking GPIO connector

 Features